sxweetlollipop2912/MyFirstDiscordBot-Meo/README.md

     - Has save feature.
     - Can only host one match at a time on all servers.
 - And some commands created for my own needs :3.
 - Many commands require a .json file called `config.json` to work.
 My file isn't uploaded because it contains private infos.
-In case you need, consider create your own one.
+In case you need, consider create your own.

-## The bot's code and functions depend on
+## The bot's code and functionality depend on

 - [Discord.Net](https://github.com/RogueException/Discord.Net) of [discord-net](https://github.com/discord-net).
 - [Discord.Addons.Interactive](https://github.com/foxbot/Discord.Addons.Interactive) of [foxbot](https://github.com/foxbot).